confluentinc/ksql/docs/developer-guide/serialization.rst

          "age": "49"
        }

-KSQL would deserialize the JSON object's fields into the corresponding field of the stream.
+KSQL deserializes the JSON object's fields into the corresponding fields of the stream.

 Top-level Primitives
 --------------------

-The JSON format supports reading top-level JSON primitives.
-KSQL can only do so if the target schema contains only a single field of a compatible type.
+The JSON format supports reading top-level JSON primitives, but can if the target schema contains a single field of a compatible type.

 For example, given a KSQL statement with only a single field in the value schema: